Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

     | **Controlled Environment**
-    | When you throw a flask, use a hand pump, or attack with a natural ranged weapon (with an existing AoE + flask effect), you may increase its terrain effect radius by one.
+    | When you throw a flask, use a hand pump, or attack with a natural ranged weapon, you may increase its terrain effect radius by one.
 In this way, targeted flasks are instead applied as a Burst(1) AoE.
 The resulting AoE may ignore a number of allies or squares within its effect radius up to your Bombardier rank.
+    | Natural ranged weapons cannot benefit from this if they only affect a single target, or don't have a flask effect.

     | **Efficient Reagents**
     | When crafting a flask, roll a d6.
-On a success, you make enough to fill a second flask for free.
+On a success, you make enough to fill a second flask at no cost beyond an additional container.

     | *You learn another two common or uncommon flask blueprints.*